Approximate flight time: 2 hours (total distance 686 miles)

 Departing from Birmingham Airport

-Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via a free shuttle bus.
-Book a car park space online in advance and save up to 70%.
+Whether you’re arriving by car, train, bus, or taxi, Birmingham Airport is easy to get to.
+Drivers will find a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
+Book a parking space online in advance and save up to 70%.

 Milan Malpensa Airport is located about 50 kilometres northwest of Milan city centre.
 There are several terminals at the airport, with our Flybe flights arriving to Terminal 1.